Installing and Configuring the Authorizer

 • If set to true, the Flow file is saved temporarily until it is used by the aggregation template during job completion.
 It is automatically cleaned up after successful aggregation.

-• If set to false, the Flow file is saved as an output file at the designated location, and will be injected into the aggregation template.
+• If set to false, the Flow file is saved as an output file at the designated location, and injected into the aggregation template.

 Example Configuration with multiple flows and file aggregation used as the job converter: